Stochastic homogenization of the Keller-Segel chemotaxis system: Existence of solutions of the microscopic problem and a priori estimates

-for some constant $C$ that is independent of $\ve$. \end{theorem} \begin{proof} The existence of a weak solution to problem \eqref{micro_model} is proved by showing the existence of a fix point of the operator $K$ defined on $L^4(0,\tau; W^{1,4}(Q))$ by $v^{\ve, n} = K(v^{\ve, n-1})$ with $v^{\ve, n}$ given as a solution of the linear problem
+for any $\tau >0$, where the constant $C$ is independent of $\ve$. \end{theorem} \begin{proof} The existence of a weak solution to problem \eqref{micro_model} is proved by showing the existence of a fix point of the operator $K$ defined on $L^4(0,\tau; W^{1,4}(Q))$ by $v^{\ve} = K(\overline v^{\ve})$ with $v^{\ve}$ given as a solution of the linear problem